bgrose/bgrose/README.md

 **🏫 Education**
 - Univeristy of South Carolina Class of 2023
-- Major in Computer Science
-- Minors in Data Science and Mathamatics
+- Major in Computer Science | Minor in Data Science
 - GPA 4.000/4.000

+- University of Liverpool
+- Computer Science Program
+- Study Abroad Spring 2022

 ---